HDRUK/CaRROT-CDM/README.md

 ```

 ### Installing via yum
-Package dependancies are located in `requirements.txt`, which need to be installed if you are building from source without pip:
+Package dependencies are located in `requirements.txt`, which need to be installed if you are building from source without pip:
 ```bash
 $ cat requirements.txt
 numpy